bigchaindb/BEPs/42/README.md

 BigchainDB operators need a convenient way to do the following:

-1. Stop building blocks when the old Tendermint chain is at a jointly chosen height.
+1. Stop building blocks for the old Tendermint chain at the same height as all the other operators.
 2. Continue building blocks using the new Tendermint chain starting from that height.
 3. Replay the whole blockchain after a migration.
 4. Join the network as a new validator after a migration.